Scotty Baesler: Political career

-Voting Record and Legislation
+Voting record and legislation

-Scotty Baesler was often labeled as a moderate on foreign, economic, and cultural issues.
-Many of his actions in Congress aimed to protect the tobacco industry and agriculture through his seat on the House Agricultural Committee, opposing Bill Clinton's taxes on tobacco and criticizing Surgeon General Jocelyn Elder's efforts to outlaw tobacco use and legalize marijuana.
-Baesler vocally advocated for the Bipartisan Campaign Integrity Act of 1997, a bill proposed to limit excessive soft money campaign spending among interest groups and political parties.
+Baesler was often labeled as a moderate on foreign, economic, and cultural issues.
+Many of his actions in Congress aimed to protect the tobacco industry and agriculture through his seat on the House Agriculture Committee, opposing Bill Clinton's taxes on tobacco and criticizing Surgeon General Joycelyn Elders' efforts to outlaw tobacco use and legalize marijuana.
+Baesler vocally advocated for the Bipartisan Campaign Integrity Act of 1997, a bill proposed to limit excessive soft-money campaign spending among interest groups and political parties.
 He also co-sponsored many pieces of legislation involving public health issues, taxation, and national security.